NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 You can change the author list if you want to.
 Here, we have added some R code that will print the date to the front page, so that we know what day the report was generated.
 Also note that the output format is now set to `pdf_document`.

-* Add the following parameters:
+* Add the following parameters, which correspond to the results from the [Snakemake tutorial](snakemake.md):

 ```yaml
 params: